What is it?

 If you have a temperature of or above 37.8ºC or a new and persistent cough you and the people you live with must stay at home for 14 days.
 This is called self-isolation.
 The reason for self-isolation is to help stop the spread of infection

-Click here for a video that explains self-isolation.
+Click here to visit the Newsround website for a video that explains self-isolation.

 Social distancing is basically staying far enough away from people so that the virus cannot be passed to them, the government says this is around 2 metres.
 It is really important because it helps to reduce the spread of infection.